Americans seek compensation for failed COVID-19 treatments from U.S. fund

 However, critics said the compensation fund pays out relatively small amounts for serious injuries and lacks transparency.

-In its 10-year history, the fund has paid $6 million for 29 claims for vaccine injuries, according to disclosures obtained by Peter Meyers, a Georgetown Law professor and vaccine injury specialist, and viewed by Reuters.
+In its 10-year history, the fund has paid $6 million for 29 claims for vaccine injuries, according to disclosures obtained by Peter Meyers, a professor at George Washington University Law School and vaccine injury specialist, and viewed by Reuters.
 Most of those were for the neurological disorder Guillain-Barré syndrome caused by the H1N1 flu vaccine.

 The U.S. Centers for Disease Control and Prevention (CDC) estimates about 123 million people received the H1N1 vaccine.